Covid-19: Support and Resources for Working Parents

 The 5 C's of Modern Leadership: Adversity calls for an evolution of leadership.
 Jo Lyon, Co-Founder and Managing Director, Talking Talent considers what modern leadership will look like and how they will navigate a normal which is unchartered.

-Teens: thinking differently about technology this summer holidays: Alicia Drummond, founder of Teen Tips shares her ideas of how teens can use technology to learn and develop new skills.
+Teens: thinking differently about technology: Alicia Drummond, founder of Teen Tips shares her ideas of how teens can use technology to learn and develop new skills.